guybedford/es-module-shims/README.md

 This is because the polyfill cannot disable the native loader - instead it can only execute modules that would otherwise fail instantiation while avoiding duplicate fetches or executions.

+In polyfill mode, DOM `'load'` events are always retriggered, such that the second load event can be reliably considered the polyfill completion, fired for both success and failure completions, and always twice (once by the native loader, secondly by the polyfill), whether or not the polyfill actually resulted in execution.

 #### Shim Mode

 Shim mode is triggered by the existence of any `<script type="importmap-shim">` or `<script type="module-shim">`, or when explicitly